UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Is UKCloud's encryption service available for UKCloud for VMware?

 Not currently, but we are considering this as an option.
-Provide feedback via [UKCloud Ideas](http://ideas.ukcloud.com).
+Provide feedback via the [Ideas](https://community.ukcloud.com/ideas) section of the [UKCloud Community](https://community.ukcloud.com).

 ### Is it possible to non-fast-provision vApps, and to convert current vApps into non-fast provisioned ones?